zzcoolj/rosetta/Rosetta4Slavic/README.md

 - Day / Hour Heat map from d3.js
 - Data path: data/all-para-count.tsv
 ## Chapter level paragraph alignment page / Aligned paragraph page
 - Example data path: data/en-chapter-9.txt and po-chapter-9.txt (exact match case)
+## Fetures
+### Paragraph count correction (for quotes, poems, etc.)
+- Only for txt format.
+For xml format, we assume that p tag annotation has already consider this problem and put sentences of quotes/poems into one paragraph.
+- The trigger is based the difference of the number of # paragraphs rather than percentage of difference compared with the original version.
+Because the # paragraph in one chapter won't influence the number of lines taken by poems/quotes.